 SMTP & IMAP are the two main protocols that allow you to send and receive emails.
 Why am I even writing about this?
 Well, sometimes we take crucial things for granted.
 We use them every day and don’t ever think about how they work.
 I believe that this is one of such things.
 And I think that it’s worth understanding how sending your emails works, especially if you send a lot of them as a part of your job.

 This will also allow you to understand better how email automation systems work, and how sales email automation systems, such as Woodpecker, differ from email marketing systems, like MailChimp or GetResponse.
-Read on to learn more about how SMTP and IMAP work for your email.
+Read on to learn more about how SMTP and IMAP work for your email, or watch the video:

 Why is it good to know that?